FTCC Safety Protocols

 This is a requirement, not a recommendation, and it applies to faculty, staff, students and visitors.
 Anyone wishing to enter an FTCC building or enclosed facility must wear a face covering.
 As such, anyone coming to campus, including students, should bring and wear their own face covering.
 For those who don’t have access to a face covering, the College has a very limited supply and may be able to provide one for use.
 Instructions from the CDC on making and using cloth face coverings are available on the CDC website.
 North Carolina Governor Roy Cooper’s office notes that face coverings can be improvised from household items such as scarves, T-shirts, sweatshirts, or towels.

-Social distancing: Anyone on campus should keep at least 6 feet between themselves and any other person at all times.
-The College has marked off areas in labs and classrooms to ensure this separation.
-Students, faculty, and staff must maintain social distancing while in any hallway, except in the event of an emergency.
+Social distancing: Anyone on campus should keep at least 6 feet between themselves and any other person.
+The College has marked off areas in labs and classrooms to ensure appropriate safe separation.
+Students, faculty, and staff must strive to maintain social distancing while in any hallway or common area, except in the event of an emergency.
 Please be patient as maintaining social distancing may slow your ingress into and egress from buildings, labs, offices, and classrooms.

 Frequent cleaning of common areas and commonly touched surfaces.

 Hand sanitizer stations: The College has placed hand sanitizer stations in public spots in buildings throughout campus.
 People are encouraged to clean their hands frequently using hand sanitizer if hand-washing is not possible.
 Thorough hand-washing, using soap and water for at least 20 seconds at a time, is encouraged at regular points during the day.